lukso-network/LIPs/LSPs/LSP-15-TransactionRelayServiceAPI.md

 ## Abstract

+LSP15 standardizes the interface for Transaction Relay Services (TRS), facilitating the seamless execution of transactions on behalf of users, and covering their gas costs.
+This initiative ensures consistency across TRS providers, making applications universally compatible, irrespective of the relay service chosen.
+This standard is pivotal for fostering an open marketplace where users can select a TRS that best suits their needs, enhancing user experience and accessibility within the LUKSO ecosystem.
+By specifying a clear API for transaction execution and quota management, LSP15 simplifies the integration process for developers, encouraging broader adoption of TRS.
+This standard embodies the vision of a more inclusive blockchain environment, where technical barriers are minimized, allowing for greater participation and innovation.

 The [LSP-6-KeyManager](./LSP-6-KeyManager.md) proposes an [`executeRelayCall()`](./LSP-6-KeyManager.md#executerelaycall) function.
 It allows anybody to execute `_calldata` payload on a set ERC725 X or Y smart contract, given they have a signed message from a valid executor.
 This opens the way to Transaction Relay Services which send transactions on behalf of a user to cover their gas costs.

 This document describes the API for a Transaction Relay Service.